Source: GMA News

 Other speakers are 65 leaders and experts from Southeast Asia and outside the region who will give presentations at 24 parallel sessions to be convened by 26 international development agencies and research centers, Asian networks of farmers and universities, higher education institutions, and private entities.
 Eight top agricultural scientists and economists from Indonesia, Myanmar, the Philippines, Thailand, and Vietnam will also speak at the plenary sessions.

-Co-sponsoring the event with SEARCA are Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH; Australian Centre for International Agricultural Research (ACIAR); Asia Pacific Adaptation Network (APAN); International Service for the Acquisition of Agri-biotech Applications (ISAAA); German Academic Exchange Service (DAAD); Food Security Center of the University of Hohenheim, Germany; Syngenta; Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development (PCAARRD); Department of Agriculture-Bureau of Agricultural Research (DA-BAR) and Department of Agrarian Reform (DAR), both of the Philippines; and the Southeast Asian University Consortium for Graduate Education in Agriculture and Natural Resources (UC), among others.
+Co-sponsoring the event with SEARCA are Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH; Australian Centre for International Agricultural Research (ACIAR); Asia Pacific Adaptation Network; International Service for the Acquisition of Agri-biotech Applications; German Academic Exchange Service (DAAD); Food Security Center of the University of Hohenheim; Syngenta; Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development; Department of Agriculture-Bureau of Agricultural Research, Department of Agrarian Reform; and Southeast Asian University Consortium for Graduate Education in Agriculture and Natural Resources (UC), among others.

 Expected to join ARD2014 are more than 400 delegates from 22 countries who are ARD experts from the academe and research institutions, government policymakers, local government executives, private sector practitioners, representatives of civil society organizations, farmer-leaders and practicing farmers, and other stakeholders.